 Reviewed by Rebecca Foster

-It’s been six years since Elizabeth Gilbert’s last work of fiction, The Signature of All Things (reviewed by Harriet, here), a warm, playful doorstopper telling the eventful life story of Alma Whittaker, a fictional nineteenth-century botanist whose staid existence in her father’s Philadelphia home unexpectedly opens outward through marriage, an adventure in Tahiti, and a brush with the theories of Charles Darwin and Alfred Russel Wallace.
+It’s been six years since Elizabeth Gilbert’s last work of fiction, The Signature of All Things, (reviewed here), a warm, playful doorstopper telling the eventful life story of Alma Whittaker, a fictional nineteenth-century botanist whose staid existence in her father’s Philadelphia home unexpectedly opens outward through marriage, an adventure in Tahiti, and a brush with the theories of Charles Darwin and Alfred Russel Wallace.
 Gilbert revealed multiple sides of Alma – everything from her enthusiasm for mosses to her erotic yearnings.
 A sexual coming of age, an unconventional woman’s choices, and the winding course of a long life are a few elements that recur in City of Girls, a fun, sassy novel set mostly in 1940s New York City.

 Nineteen-year-old Vivian Morris, expelled from Vassar College after failing all of her freshman classes, arrives in the city in the summer of 1940 to sew costumes for her Aunt Peg’s rundown theatre, the Lily Playhouse.
 She quickly falls in with a disreputable lot of actors and showgirls, including a roommate she idolizes, Celia Ray.
 Celia and the others view Vivian’s virginity as a problem to be solved as soon as possible.
 They arrange for a local doctor who’s familiar with the showgirls’ sexual charms to deflower Vivian in his home, a scene that’s as hilarious as it is horrific.
 The punchline?
 As Vivian is leaving she asks Dr. Kellogg what kind of doctor he is.
 He’s a veterinarian.